ibrahim180101/Streaming-Django-Project/README.md

 This image showcases the home page of the video streaming application, featuring a clean and intuitive interface where users can browse through various categories and genres of movies.
 The layout is designed to provide a seamless user experience with easy navigation and visually appealing elements.

 ![Screenshot 2024-08-15 135703](https://github.com/user-attachments/assets/a3eb0dfa-8560-4ea8-942b-e6b5d6d709d7)
+This screenshot displays the movie details page, where users can find in-depth information about the selected movie, including its title, genre, description, and price.
+Users can also view the cover image of the movie and series
 ![Screenshot 2024-07-30 145135](https://github.com/user-attachments/assets/e3235d7d-b4d6-4127-a2be-20e3b8dce861)
+This screenshot highlights the subscription plans available to users, offering a variety of options tailored to different viewing needs and budgets.
+Each plan includes detailed information about features, pricing, and benefits, allowing users to make an informed decision when selecting the best subscription option for their needs